voltraco/docs/desktop/introduction.md

 3. Voltra will begin importing files from this folder.
 Import progress is shown on screen.
 4. Click **Finish** to continue.

-<p class="note"><br>Not sure which folder to use?
+<p class="note">Not sure which folder to use?
 You can select your iTunes directory or the standard Music directory on your computer.</p>

 ### Find Music
 Once you have selected your **Media Directory**, you can still add music from other folders.